Applications

 Parameters

-The Parameters tab within an application’s configuration allows administrators to manage application-specific parameters that influence its behavior:
+The Parameters tab within an application’s configuration allows administrators to manage application-specific parameters that influence its behavior.
+The content of this screen is determined by the parameters of the related application runner.

 Roles

-In the Roles tab, you can create and manage roles defined in the Access Management section.
+In the Roles tab, you can create and manage roles that have access to the selected application.
+Roles are defined in the Access Management section.
 Here, you can define user groups that can use specific applications and define rate limits for them.

-Important: if roles are not specified for a specific application, it will be available to all users
+Important: if roles are not selected for a specific application or Make available to specific roles toggle is disabled, it will be available to all user roles.

 - Refer to Access & Cost Control to learn more about access control in DIAL.